nikitavoloboev/data/macOS/apps/timing.md

 ![](https://i.imgur.com/w4ERlN0.png)

 I setup projects in Timing with rules assigned for each project.
-I then have Timing to infer the blocks of time of work into each of the projects based on the rules.
+I then have Timing infer time I spent on these projects automatically based on the rules.

 ![](https://i.imgur.com/2osTCZ2.png)